yanivnik/sinfusion/README.md

 This is the repository that contains source code for the [SinFusion Website](https://yanivnik.github.io/sinfusion/).

-The code itself will be released soon.
+The code itself can be found at [this repo](https://github.com/yanivnik/sinfusion-code).

 If you find SinFusion useful for your work please cite:
 ```